Creator / Pamela Dean

 Pamela Dean is an American SF and fantasy writer.
 She has also written short stories set in the Liavek Shared World

 universe.
-She also began a Liavek novel, but seems to have put it aside for the moment in order to complete Abiding Reflection
+She also began a Liavek novel, but seems to have put it aside for the moment in order to complete the fifth Secret Country book, Abiding Reflection

 The Secret Country books

 - The Secret Country Trilogy, about a group of five cousins who find themselves in a world they thought they had invented for their games.